alrasch/ffx_monster_tracker/README.md

  - highlight the + and - buttons a bit better
  - highlight green for completed captures (10)
  - clamp values to 0..10
+ - set up a host for the app